eth-cscs/cug25-uenv/slides/paper/slides.md

 </div>

 <!--
-## NEEDS
+We have covered how users interact with and download images.

+Next we will cover how CSCS builds images provided to users in the registry.

+We use a GitOps workflow, which requires
 - infrastructure for running pipelines on site
 - manage recipes (CSCS staff can create/modify)
 - trigger builds (CSCS staff can trigger)
-- build (stackinator on target node)
+- impl of build (stackinator on target node)
-- store in registry
-- test (reframe on target cluster)
+- impl of test (reframe on target cluster)
+- orchestrate buil build and test jobs
 -->

 ---